Cheers 2 U

 Cheers 2 U is the only studio album by American R&B group Playa.
-It was released on March 24, 1998, through Def Jam Recordings subsidiary Def Soul.
+It was released on March 24, 1998, through Blackground Records, Def Soul and Def Jam Recordings.
 Recording sessions took place at Manhattan Center Studios, Soundtrack Studios and Axis Studios in New York City, at Master Sound Studios in Virginia Beach and at Scream Studios in California.
 Production was handled by member Smoke E. Digglera, Timbaland and James Earl Jones, with Derrick "D-Man" McElveen and Static Major serving as co-producers.
 It features guest appearances from Magoo, Aaliyah, Foxy Brown and Missy Elliott.

-Background

-The album was originally going to be named eponymously, and release was planned for October 1997.
-Later, Static named the album Cheers 2 U after one of their songs.
-All three members share lead vocals on most songs, with Static dueting with Aaliyah on "One Man Woman", Black leading "Everybody Wanna Luv Somebody", and Black and Smokey handling leads on the title track.